 Her name was Jill Stein and what she offered still stands as the only vetted solutions for a sustainable future and a healing planet: the Green New Deal.

 ~Timothy Martin Flanagan: editor, writer, publisher and semi-retired educator

 Graphic from Beforeitsnews.com

-The demise of the United States as the global superpower could come far more quickly than anyone imagines.
-A realistic assessment of domestic and global trends suggests that in 2025, just 8 years from now, it could all be over except for the shouting.
+The demise of the United States as the global superpower will come far more quickly than anyone imagines.
+A realistic assessment of domestic and global trends suggests that in 2025, just 7 years from now, it will be over except for the shouting.

 Future historians are likely to identify the Bush administration’s rash invasion of Iraq in that year as the start of America’s downfall.
 However, instead of the bloodshed that marked the end of so many past empires, with cities burning and civilians slaughtered, this twenty-first century imperial collapse could come relatively quietly through the invisible tendrils of economic collapse or cyber-warfare.

 ...Available economic, educational, and military data indicate that, when it comes to U.S. global power, negative trends will aggregate rapidly by 2020 and are likely to reach a critical mass no later than 2030.
 The American Century, proclaimed so triumphantly at the start of World War II, will be tattered and fading by 2025, its eighth decade, and could be history by 2030.